DomBurke23/JavaPractice/README.md

 dec_to_hex.java
 This file changes a decimal value to hexadecimal value.

+Dog.java
+This file is demonstrating the use of invoking constructors.

 CalculateTotal.java
 This file calculates the total from values added to an ArrayList.
 - clearing an ArrayList